1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: These clauses reduced the independence of Indian rulers.

-28. If rulers under the Subsidiary Alliance could not pay for the subsidiary force, they had to:
+28. If rulers under the Subsidiary Alliance could not pay for the subsidiary force, they had to___________.

 A) Cede part of their territory